In an earlier post, I’ve done a pretty detailed walkthrough of setting up Cleanflight on your flight controller.

 Back then, even if your board was running Betaflight, you would still set it up through the Cleanflight configurator.
 Now, however, Betaflight has its own configurator, which is not all too different from the original one, but has some neat added features.

-In order to flash Betaflight, you’ll first need to short the “BOOT” pins on your board and then connect the USB into your computer.
+In order to flash Betaflight, you may first need to short the “BOOT” pins on your board and then connect the USB into your computer.
 If you shorted the pins correctly, the LEDs that normally flash on your board when you plug it in will not turn on, and instead there will be just one LEDs.
 This will be different from board to board, so you’ll have to consult your manual.

 If you’ve entered the BOOT mode correctly, the next step is to select the correct board and firmware, click the Load Firmware(Online) button, and then click the flash button.
 It’ll take a few seconds, and if all goes well, you should have Betaflight(whichever version) loaded onto your board.